 - That mandatory requirements and resources are targeted to high risk water users (i.e. those that have a greater capacity to take water in high risk water sources);

 - That the benefits of water measurement outweigh the costs; and

 - That the framework is simple to understand, comply with, administer and enforce.

-These six objectives, in addition to a recommendation to include an objective to ensure that improved measurement enables better resource management, should guide the NSW Government’s future approach in developing an efficient, equitable and enduring methodology that will be flexible enough to meet the required objectives but cognisant of the need to establish thresholds for implementation, provide adequate transition allowances and overcome barriers to implementation.
+These six objectives, in to ensuring that improved measurement enables better resource management, should guide the NSW Government’s future approach in developing an efficient, equitable and enduring methodology that will be flexible enough to meet the required objectives but cognisant of the need to establish thresholds for implementation, provide adequate transition allowances and overcome barriers to implementation.
 After all, it is the NSW Government’s responsibility to re-build the community’s and water-users confidence that everyone is receiving their fair share, no more and no less.

 We therefore believe that all water take must be measured with the majority of take metered through highly accurate devices.
 All measurement must be auditable, verifiable and within accuracy requirements, but that accuracy and measurement methodology may vary depending on the establishment of state-wide but valley specific thresholds and or the category of water take.
 The NSW Government must be pragmatic in accepting that a single solution may not effectively address our overall objective of re-building the community’s and water-users confidence that everyone is receiving their fair share, no more and no less of our precious resource.

 The challenge in pursuing a single standard will also be exacerbated when considering other forms of take and usage, as with environmental water delivery, irrigation corporations and capturing of overland flow (Floodplain Harvesting).
 Where measurement objectives in terms of auditability, verification and accuracy limits are still required but that traditional metering options will not be applicable.